LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 ---------

 Exercises are small coding problems and are a chance for you to implement what you have just learned.
-While exercises do not count towards your final grade in the class, you will find it essential to practice coding concepts in a low pressure way.
+While exercises do not count towards your final grade in the class, it is essential to practice in order to reinforce your understanding of the new concepts.

 In-class Time
 -------------